Class 3/4 Cherry Blossom

 Children are expected to read daily at home in order to foster a love of reading and practice their reading skills.
 Reading needs to be recorded in the children’s reading record books which will be checked regularly.

-Please don’t hesitate to come and see me if you have any queries or questions about any aspect of your child’s learning.
-I look forward to see you at our various events throughout the Spring term.
+Please don’t hesitate to come and see us if you have any queries or questions about any aspect of your child’s learning.
+We look forward to see you at our various events throughout the Summer term.

 Mrs Griggs and Mrs Leaning